UrosNikolic95/Graph-isomorphism/README.md

 (3.Sort adjancy matrix according to markers and compare.)

 ## 1.Preliminary marking:

 1.1.Make 3D array 4\*n\*n

-1.layer is distances from each node to each node 2.layer is number of neighbors with larger distance than distance for that node 3.layer is number of neighbors with equal distance than distance for that node 4.layer is number of neighbors with smaller distance than distance for that node (layers might be in different order, but that doesn’t matter)
+1. layer is distances from each node to each node

+2. layer is number of neighbors with larger distance than distance for that node

+3. layer is number of neighbors with equal distance than distance for that node

+4. layer is number of neighbors with smaller distance than distance for that node

+(layers might be in different order, but that doesn’t matter)

 1.2.Subtitute 4-tuplets in 3D array with single number (\*1)
 As result we will get 2D array.

 (\*1)Substitution of tuplets

-1.Put all tuplets in list
+1. Put all tuplets in list

-2.Sort list of tuplets
+2. Sort list of tuplets

-3.Make sure that there are no copies in list of tuplets 4.Use indexes of tuplets as replacement of tuplets
+3. Make sure that there are no copies in list of tuplets

+4. Use indexes of tuplets as replacement of tuplets

 (This is implemented differently, but it archives same result.)

 This process must have following qualities:

-1.It must be deterministic.
-(For same set of tuplets we need to get same markers) 2.Each tuplet must have unique marker.
+1. It must be deterministic.
+   (For same set of tuplets we need to get same markers)

+2. Each tuplet must have unique marker.

-2.1.Same tuplets must have same marker.
+3. Same tuplets must have same marker.

-2.2.Diferent tuplets must have different markers.
+4. Diferent tuplets must have different markers.

 1.3.Sort each row.
 Depending on isomorphism, same node could be on different location in adjancy matrix.